qertoip/guru_watch/README.md

 #### Theory

 Use cases encapsulate application-specific logic.
-Single use case represents a meaningful action user can take in the system.
+Single use case represents a single meaningful action user can take in the system.

 Use cases have nothing to do with the web.
 They are frontend agnostic.